Motiva Linhas 5 e 17

-ViaMobilidade is a company in Brazil belonging to Companhia de Concessões Rodoviárias, that has been responsible for the operation, maintenance and investments in Line 5–Lilac, Line 8–Diamond and Line 9–Emerald of São Paulo Metropolitan Trains for 20 years, through a public-private concession contract, in partnership with the Government of the State of São Paulo.
+Motiva Linhas 5 e 17, formerly known as ViaMobilidade Linhas 5 e 17, is a company in Brazil belonging to Motiva Trilhos, that has been responsible for the operation, maintenance and investments in Line 5–Lilac and Line 17-Gold for 20 years, through a public-private concession contract in partnership with the State Government of São Paulo.

-Besides CCR, the consortium also has RuasInvest as an investor, a branch of one of the most traditional bus groups of São Paulo.
-Both companies also manage the Line 4–Yellow of ViaQuatro.
-Besides that, the consortium will operate Line 17–Gold, currently under construction, and will connect stations Morumbi of ViaMobilidade Line Line 9–Emerald, in Marginal Pinheiros, to Congonhas Airport, in Southside São Paulo, and will also operate Line 15–Silver.
+Besides Motiva, the consortium also has RuasInvest as an investor, a branch of one of the most traditional bus groups of São Paulo.
+Both companies also manage Line 4–Yellow of Motiva Linha 4 and lines 8-Diamond and 9-Emerald of ViaMobilidade Linhas 8 e 9.
+Besides that, the consortium will operate Line 17–Gold, currently under tests and operated by Companhia do Metropolitano de São Paulo, and connects stations Morumbi of ViaMobilidade Line Line 9–Emerald, in Marginal Pinheiros, to Congonhas Airport, in Southside São Paulo.

-On 20 April 2021, the company won an auction in the B3 headquarters and operates the former CPTM lines 8–Diamond and 9–Emerald for 30 years.